huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Ozzie and Harriet
 - [ ] The Dick Van Dyke Show

-#### Where would you most likely catch someone in the act of decubation?
+#### Where would you most likely catch someone in the act of decomposition?

 - [x] In a bed
 - [ ] In front of a computer